Ghini/ghini.desktop/doc/peptalk.rst

 database agnostic
 .................

-Bauble is not a database management system, so it does not reinvent the wheel.
+Ghini is not a database management system, so it does not reinvent the wheel.
 It works storing its data in a SQL database, and it will connect to any database management system which accepts a SQLAlchemy connector.
 This means any reasonably modern database system and includes MySQL, PostgreSQL, Oracle.
 It can also work with sqlite, which, for single user purposes is quite sufficient and efficient.
-If you connect Bauble to a real database system, you can consider making the database part of a LAMP system (Linux-Apache-MySQL-Php) and include your live data on your institution web site.
+If you connect Ghini to a real database system, you can consider making the database part of a LAMP system (Linux-Apache-MySQL-Php) and include your live data on your institution web site.